-10 Things To Do in London On Boxing Day 2023
+10 Things To Do in London On Boxing Day 2024

-Date post added: 15th August 2023
+Date post added: 10th September 2024

 The day after Christmas Day doesn’t have to be spent feeling over-stuffed and slightly disgruntled after a run-in with an irritating family member.
 For us in the United Kingdom, Boxing Day (also known as Saint Stephen’s Day) is an official public holiday.
 Boxing Day’s been celebrated in England, Wales and Northern Ireland since the 19th century, but it only became a bank holiday in Scotland in 1974.

-But what to do with this public holiday?
+What happens on Boxing Day in London?
 There’s plenty on offer other than boxsets and Quality Street.
 So, peel yourself off the sofa, and get out on 26th December.
 Here are 10 of our festive suggestions for spending time in London on Boxing Day.

 1. Volunteer your time

 Saint Stephen was the first Christian martyr, known for serving the poor.
-Many believe the name Boxing Day derives from the boxes used to collect money for the poor in church, which were distributed the day after Christmas Day.
+Many believe the term Boxing Day derives from the boxes used to collect money for the poor in church, which were distributed the day after Christmas Day.
 Others believe that the ‘boxes’ were monetary tips given by the wealthy to their staff after Christmas, as mentioned by diarist Samuel Pepys in his 17th century diary.
 To stay true to the intent of the day, you could spend your Boxing Day ‘giving back’ by volunteering for a London charity, like Whitechapel Mission, Crisis or food bank network Trussel Trust.

 2. See a show

 On Boxing Day, you may feel like the best of Christmas is “behind you.”
-But it’s a great day to get to the theatre and enjoy a feel good show.
+But it’s a great day to get to the theatre and enjoy a feel good Christmas show.
 But what popular theatre shows can you watch on Boxing Day?

 3. Watch some sport